project-hadron/discovery-capability/docs/source/introduction/overview.rst

 Where does Project Hadron fit?
 ------------------------------
-**Project Hadron** is an open-source application framework, taking raw data and identifying, analysing and extracting prepared data along with the management of ML trained models and their prediction for the purposes of a down stream business objective.
+Project Hadron is an open-source application framework, taking raw data and identifying, analysing and extracting prepared data along with the management of ML trained models and their prediction for the purposes of a down stream business objective.

-**Project Hadron** is a comprehensive set of tools to build, improved, optimise features of interest and auto run predictions within a data preprocessing pipeline.
+Project Hadron is a comprehensive set of tools to build, improved, optimise features of interest and auto run predictions within a data preprocessing pipeline.
 It complements and enhances both communication and redistribution within a data science project, while providing clear boundaries between the preprocessing of data and algorythm optimisation.
 This separation promotes transparency and reuse, vastly improving the identification and extraction of features of interest.

-**Project Hadron**, within a data processing step, executing business driven analysis, is a quick-to-market, robust set of tools that build reusable pipelines for the interrogation and restructure of data for a target use case.
+Project Hadron, within a data processing step, executing business driven analysis, is a quick-to-market, robust set of tools that build reusable pipelines for the interrogation and restructure of data for a target use case.
 It helps in identifying potential failures at the earliest stage and helps ensure a transparent and traceable data foundations for success.
 It handles large data through memory efficiency, facilitates interoperability and optimisation of CPU and GPU acceleration.

-**Project Hadron** has been built to help bridge the gap between data scientists, data engineers and business stakeholders with a comprehensive set of reporting tools covering data profiling, data lineage and knowledge acquisition.
+Project Hadron has been built to help bridge the gap between data scientists, data engineers and business stakeholders with a comprehensive set of reporting tools covering data profiling, data lineage and knowledge acquisition.
 Its targeted reports can be directly delivered as spreadsheets for stakeholders, absorbed into an already existing reporting tool for analytics or